akeneo/pim-api-docs/content/guides/translation-connection/step3-interact-with-julia.md

 **Usable in grid:** Enabled

 This attribute allows Julia to set a name to her translation project.
-It also allows her to easily find this project with this name in the interface of your online Translation solution.
+It also allows her to easily find this project with this name in the interface of your online translation solution.

 `Translation submitter`
 **Attribute type:** Simple select